WiX-Toolset-Pills-15mg/My-First-Installer/doc/article/README.md

 ![WiX Toolset Download](wix-toolset-download.png)

-**Note**: WiX Toolset can be used also independently of Visual Studio.
+**Note**: WiX Toolset can be used also independently of Visual Studio, from command line.

 ## Step 1: Create a new WiX project